 Application: Space heating 540kW/588kW/154kW; DHW 2,149 L/h

 The Welcombe in William Shakespeare’s birthplace Stratford-upon-Avon is one of Hallmark’s many prestigious hotels in the UK.
 Situated in 157 acres of landscaped grounds with access to its own spa and golf course, it presents a relaxing retreat for its guests and day members.
 Like many hotels, the Welcombe was facing the issue of old boilers becoming unreliable, nearing the end of their serviceable life, with spare parts being difficult to source.
-Over the course of two years, Danny Bulch, Director at Cedar Green Projects Ltd, replaced the boilers, gas fired water heaters and calorifiers in the hotel, spa and golf club with varying products from the Hamworthy range.
+Over the course of two years, Danny Bulch, Director at Cedar Green Projects Ltd, replaced the boilers, gas fired water heaters and hot water calorifiers in the hotel, spa and golf club with varying products from the Hamworthy range.
 The products were chosen thanks to their ability to suit a range of applications and overcome the main challenges of the project: Refurbishing a hotel during peak heat requirements in winter, overcoming access issues to the plant room and accommodating different fuel options.

 Replacing the spa boilers

 The Welcombe’s spa offers guests an indoor and outdoor pool, luxury treatments and a fully equipped gym.
 Five large cast iron boilers with a combined output of approximately 500kW supplied heating and hot water to the spa.
 As the sections of the boilers kept splitting and were becoming unreliable, a replacement was needed.
 Danny chose three Hamworthy Purewell VariHeat cast iron floor standing condensing boilers with a combined output of 540kW to substitute the five old boilers.
 They are the only ErP-compliant cast iron condensing boilers in the UK.